KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 - Python

 ### Frameworks
-- Django: A high-level Python web framework used for building the Gamers Insight Blog webbapplication.
+- Django: A high-level Python web framework used for building the Gamers Insight Blog web application.
 - Crispy Forms: A Django package used for rendering forms in a more efficient and customizable way.
 - Bootstrap v5.0: A popular CSS framework used for creating responsive and visually appealing user interfaces.
 - Cloudinary: A cloud-based media management platform used for storing and serving images in the Blog Collective project.